bballew/NGS_germline_calling/README.md

 - Edited `config.yaml` file

 __Output:__
+- Depends on run mode selected in the config, but can include:
   - Multi-sample VCF called with DeepVariant
   - Multi-sample VCF called with HaplotypeCaller
   - Multi-sample VCF containing the union of the DeepVariant and HaplotypeCaller calls

 ## How to run: